-Q#7: What do you think is the key to collaborating successfully with coworkers?
+Q#7: What is the key to collaborating successfully with coworkers?

 Q#8: How do you handle situations when you miss a deadline?

-Q#9: How do you proceed when you disagree with a colleague?
+Q#9: How do you proceed when disagreeing with a colleague?

 Q#10: How do you stay motivated when your routine gets monotonous?

 Q#11: Tell us more about the proudest moment in your professional career and what made you feel proud.

 Q#12: If given an opportunity would you prefer to work in a team or alone?

 Assessing Communication in Internal Candidates Interview

 Communication skills are important for almost all jobs.
 Hence, even when interviewing a current employee you need to know how to interview internal candidates based on their communication skills.

 Asking questions to the internal candidate about communication can help you understand how communicative the candidate is.